lucidrains/imagen-pytorch/README.md

 ## FAQ

-- Why are my generated images are not aligning well with the text?
+- Why are my generated images not aligning well with the text?

 Imagen uses an algorithm called <a href="https://openreview.net/forum?id=qw8AKxfYbI">Classifier Free Guidance</a>.
 When sampling, you apply a scale to the conditioning (text in this case) of greater than `1.0`.